alexziskind1/nativescript-oauth2/README.md

 3. Make sure to turn ON the option "Embedded Browser OAuth Login"
 4. Click Save
 5. Copy the App ID and the App Secret from the Dashboard page to bootstrap your app.
 These will be the ClientID and ClientSecret respectively.

+### Google account

+For logging in with your Google account, you should have a Google developer account.
+If you don't have one yet, you can get one [here](https://developers.google.com/).

+Keep an eye out on my [YouTube channel](https://www.youtube.com/c/AlexanderZiskind) for a video on how to set up Google with with plugin.

+Register your mobile app by following the wizard in the Developer Console.
+(more info coming soon)

+Google login will only work with the out-of-app browser.
+You must register a custom URL scheme for your app (see below).

 ### LinkedIn Account (coming soon)